jon-mil-92/SetDisplay/README.md

 # SetDisplay

 This is a helper program designed only for usage in [Display Hot Keys].
 This program sets the primary display's resolution, bit depth, refresh rate, display scale percentage, and display scaling mode via the CLI.
-Only integers can be used as input!
+Only integers can be used as input if you decide to use this program outside of Display Hot Keys!

 ## Usage